 Delete Multiple Documents

 Assume you want to get rid of documents that haven’t been updated in a while.
-With a filter that searches for documents scraped before a certain date, you may run deleteMany().
+With a query that searches for documents scraped before a certain date, you may run deleteMany().
 The following is an example of the function.

 async function deleteListingsScrapedBeforeDate(client, date) {